dimitrov-adrian/docker-automatic-git-update/README.md

 `/key`

 ### API
-Api is listening on port 8125
+By default API is enabled and listening on port 8125, it could be changed.

 Endpoints:
 - `reload-degu-file`